idia-astro/idia-astro.github.io/access.md

 ---
 layout: page
-title: Access to IDIA Cloud
+title: Access to the IDIA Cloud
 permalink: /access/
 ---